ValdiviaDev/RTS-balancing-research/docs/README.md

 Game balance is the concept and action of shaping a game’s rules with the object to make this game’s rules and systems effective.
 Game balancing is a really important aspect to take in account both in board games and in video games, because an unbalanced game; in other words, a game with poor and/or unfair mechanics and systems; is a boring game to play, at its best; and a frustrating and unfair game to play, at its worst.

 Of course, this is no different to real-time-strategy ([RTS](https://en.wikipedia.org/wiki/Real-time_strategy)) video games.
-Balance in these types of games is extremely important because they are, as its name says, video games where the player has to ideate a strategy to complete a level or scenario, in individual 1 player RTS video games, and ideate an even more intricate and complex strategy to beat a human rival in competitive RTS video games.
+Balance in these types of games is extremely important because they are, as its name says, video games where the player has to ideate a strategy to complete a level or scenario in individual 1 player RTS video games, and ideate an even more intricate and complex strategy to beat a human rival in competitive RTS video games.

 In this research document I’ll be explaining some useful methods to make a balanced RTS video game, taking in account the most important systems and elements to balance in this genre.
-This systems that I’ll be tackling are; the **unit system**, **technology trees** (tech trees for short), **artificial intelligence**, and **maps or stages**.
+These systems that I’ll be tackling are; the **unit system**, **technology trees** (tech trees for short), **game economy**, **artificial intelligence**, and **maps or stages**.

 If you are new to the genre and want to learn about the RTS genre and what is it all about, I encourage you to read this [article](https://waywardstrategist.com/2015/09/25/what-is-an-rts-game/).